xdev-software/spring-security-advanced-authentication-ui/README.md

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/spring-security-advanced-authentication-ui/releases/latest#Installation)

+> [!NOTE]
+> To minimize the risk of dependency conflicts all Spring (Boot) dependencies are declared as provided and are not shipped by default.

 ## Support
 If you need support as soon as possible and you can't wait for any pull request, feel free to use [our support](https://xdev.software/en/services/support).